projectcalico/calico/master/security/high-connection-workloads.md

 ### Value

-Extreme high-connection workloads can exceed the number of connections that Linux conntrack can track, which results in connections getting rejected or dropped.
+When extreme high-connection workloads exceed the number of connections that Linux conntrack can track, connections can be rejected or dropped.
 Calico network policy can be used to selectively bypass Linux conntrack for traffic to/from these types of workloads.

 ### Features

 This how-to guide uses the following Calico features:
-- A Calico HostEndpoint
+- A HostEndpoint
-- A Calico GlobalNetworkPolicy with a **doNotTrack** rule
+- A GlobalNetworkPolicy with a **doNotTrack** rule

 ### Concepts

 #### Linux conntrack

 Connection tracking (“conntrack”) is a core feature of the Linux kernel’s networking stack.
-It allows the kernel to keep track of all logical network connections or flows, and thereby identify all of the packets which make up each flow so they can be handled consistently together.
+It allows the kernel to keep track of all logical network connections or flows, and thereby identify all of the packets that make up each flow so they can be handled consistently together.
 Conntrack is an essential part of the mainline Linux network processing pipeline, normally improving performance, and enabling NAT and stateful access control.

 #### Extreme high-connection workloads